Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Dachstein Ice Cave

-- To get to the ice cave from Hallstatt, take the public bus from the nearby suburb of Lahn.
-The tourist information office (at Seestrasse 99) can advise you.
+Getting There: To get to the ice cave from Hallstatt, drive or take the public bus from the nearby suburb of Lahn.
+The tourist information office (at Seestrasse 99) can advise you about what bus to take and stop to get off at.

-- You will have to take the cable car part way up the mountain (operates from May to the end of October).
-From there, the ice cave is another 15-20 minute uphill hike.
+Cave Access and Operating Hours: To get to the Dachstein Ice Cave you will have to take the Dachstein Krippenstein cable car part way up the mountain to the Schönbergalm middle station.
+From there the ice cave is another 15-20 minute uphill hike.

 - There are some stairs inside the ice cave and they can be a bit slippery, so make sure you wear shoes with good grips.